stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 3. Install imagej plugins (instructions below)

-Installing ImageJ/FIJI on Ubuntu 12.04:
+Install ImageJ/FIJI on Ubuntu 12.04:
 -----------------------------------------------------------------

 I'm currently happy with the version in the neurodebian repos: